658

 - Marinate the meat for up to an hour, turning every 15 minutes.

-- Remove roast from mixing bowl and place fat side up in a shallow roasting pan, fat side up, and cover.
+- Remove roast from mixing bowl and place fat side up in prepared roasting pan, fat side up, and cover (see notes).
 Insert probe thermometer into thickest part of the center, not touching any bones.
-Bake until probe thermometer register 118℉ for medium rare.
-The temperature will continue to increase in the next step, so don't overcook it.

 - While the roast is searing, mix the mayo and horseradish in small serving bowl.